Rachel Ruamy (Long) Pritts was born on April 11, 1860 in Confluence, Somerset County, PA, the daughter of George and Elizabeth (Minerd) Long.

 ~ Daughter Blanche (Pritts) Brooks ~

-Curtis was a coal miner for U.S. Steel at its Leisenring No. 3 Mine and was a member of the United Mine Workers of America.
-(The coal shaft of the Leisenring No. 3 Mine is seen here in a rare old postcard photograph.)
+Curtis was a longtime coal miner, employed by United States Steel Corporation at its Leisenring No. 3 Mine.
+He was a member of the United Mine Workers of America.

 Blanche was interviewed several times in her home in the late 1980s and early '90s by the founder of Minerd.com.
 Her insights and recollections -- including specific memories of her great-grandfather Jacob Minerd III -- have been invaluable for our understanding of this branch of the family.

 Daughter Lillian R. Brooks (1926-2010) was born on Oct.
 4, 1926, in Normalville.
-She married (?)
-Doppelheuer.
-They resided in Somerset, KY, and had two children -- Robert "Bobby" Doppelheuer and Kathleen Doppelheuer.
+She married George Doppelheuer ( ? - ? ).
+They resided in Poplar Grove near Connellsville in the 1950s.
+Later, they relocated to Somerset, KY.
+The Doppelheuers had two children -- Robert "Bobby" Doppelheuer and Kathleen Doppelheuer.
 Said the Daily Courier, "Lillian worked as a cook for the Central Kentucky Vocational School.
 Lillian loved gardening, traveling and cooking for her family."
 She passed away at age 84 in the Lake Cumberland Regional Hospital in Somerset on Oct.
 18, 2010.
 Her remains were returned to her home community for burial in the Normalville Cemetery.

 ~ Son Homer Randall Pritts ~